“The rose looks fair, but fairer we it deem For that sweet odour which doth in it live.” — Shakespeare

 First, remove any leaves that remain on the plant.
 Next, cut out any dead, diseased or injured wood.
 Look for branches that are different in color to determine if they are dead.
 Usually dead branches are brown or black, but sometimes it’s difficult to tell.
 One sure way is to cut off a bit from the tip of the stem.
 Is it green inside?
 If so, then it is alive.
 If the stem is brown inside, that means it is dead.

 Roses need excellent air circulation.
-Remove any branches which cross through the center of the plant.
-Those will inhibit vital air circulation once they grow leaves again in the spring.
-Make sure to remove them as close as possible to where they grow from (watch Pruning Shrubs for Color and Beauty – video).
+Remove any large branches that run through the center of the bush.
+These will reduce airflow once leaves develop.
+Also, remove shoots that are growing across other plant parts and any thin, spindly stems that are smaller in diameter than a pencil.
+Make these cuts as close to the plant as possible (watch Pruning Shrubs for Color and Beauty – video).
 If you leave a stub, new growth will form there.
 One way to get close is to place the blade of the pruning shear flat against the stem.

 The next step is to prune for shape.
 The ideal shape for a hybrid tea, grandiflora or floribunda rose is a vase shape.
 Picture in your mind an octopus with his legs slightly spread at the bottom.
 Now, turn him upside down.
 That is the shape you want for your finished pruned rose.
 The remaining stems should be 10-15 inches long, depending on the size and variety of the rose.